Definition: Research Question

 The research question can also be formulated as an interrogative sentence, e.g. “The question this paper sets out to answer is…” or “This paper deals with the following question:…” (cf. Kruse 2010: 80).
 A question mark signals to the reader that there is an unresolved problem and your work offers a solution.

 A good research question is precise and narrow.
-Andermann, Drees & Grätz say it is a cardinal error if an author thinks that everything he has read about a topic must go into the paper.
+Andermann, Drees & Grätz say it is a cardinal error if an author thinks that everything that s/he has read about a topic must go into the paper.
 In a figurative sense, starting with Adam and Eve and the original sin, as well as trying to reinvent the wheel, are major mistakes for prospective scientists (cf. 2006: 33).

 Sample research questions and different research question types